kabisa/kudo-o-matic-frontend/README.md

 ## Setup environment; Connection with API

 ### Development environment
-* In `src/config/settings.development.json`, edit the "apiLocation" and "authorizationLocation" to the Staging-API.
+* In `src/config/settings.development.json`, edit the `apiLocation` and `authorizationLocation` to the Staging-API.
 * The API is secured by Doorkeeper.
 Doorkeeper needs besides the correct username and password a Client ID and Client Secret.
 These parameters have to be added by environment variables.
-The variables are "CLIENT_ID" and "CLIENT_SECRET".
+The variables are `CLIENT_ID` and `CLIENT_SECRET`.
 To get the values please ask Managed Services.

 ### Production environment
-* In `src/config/settings.production.json`, edit the "apiLocation" and "authorizationLocation" to the Production-API.
+* In `src/config/settings.production.json`, edit the `apiLocation` and `authorizationLocation` to the Production-API.
 * The API is secured by Doorkeeper.
 Doorkeeper needs besides the correct username and password a Client ID and Client Secret.
 These parameters have to be added by environment variables.
-The variables are "CLIENT_ID" and "CLIENT_SECRET".
+The variables are `CLIENT_ID` and `CLIENT_SECRET`.
 These variables are set with Jenkins Credentials.

 ### Test environment
-* In `src/config/settings.development.json`, edit the "apiLocation" and "authorizationLocation" to the Staging-API.
+* In `src/config/settings.development.json`, edit the `apiLocation` and `authorizationLocation` to the Staging-API.

 ## Mobile builds and automatic deployments